m1r24n/vJunos_on_KVM/README.md

 version 0.5

+## DISCLAIMER

+       The codes in repository may be modified for bug fixes and new features.
+       Please keep your local copy updated.

 ## Introduction
 This repository contains my notes and python scripts to deploy multiple vJunos VMs on KVM on linux platform.